 Differences Between Quality Control and Verify Scope

-The following are a few differences between the quality control and verify scope processes:
+The differences between the quality control and verify scope processes are as follows:

-- Quality control deals with the quality of the product while verify scope deals with the scope of the product.
+- Quality control deals with the quality of the product while the verify scope process deals with the scope of the product.

 - Quality control activities are performed internally, while the verify scope process is performed with the client.

-- Quality control activities are performed during the project execution, and verify scope functions are usually performed at the end of the project or phase.
+- Quality control activities are performed during project execution while the verify scope process is usually performed at the end of the project or phase.

-- The objective of the quality control process is to produce a defect free product, while the objective of the verify scope process is to get the deliverable accepted by the client.
+- The objective of the quality control process is to produce a defect-free product, while the purpose of the verify scope process is to get the deliverable accepted by the client.

-The quality control process helps you create a defect free high quality product, and the verify scope process helps you get the product accepted by the client.
-Quality control activities are performed throughout the execution phase, and verify scope activities are needed when the deliverable is ready to be handed over.
+Both the control quality and verify scope processes are important for a project.
+The quality control process helps to create a defect-free and high-quality product.
+The verify scope process helps to get the product accepted by the client.
+Quality control activities are performed throughout the monitoring and controlling phase and verify scope activities are needed when the deliverable is ready to be delivered.

 There is another process called quality assurance which is often mistaken for quality control.
-Therefore, I have written another blog post to explain these processes as well.
+Please visit: Quality Assurance and Quality Control to learn more about it.